-RFID works on the same principal as microchipping your pets – information is stored on a RFID chip or ‘tag’ and when needed, that information can be extracted from the chip.
+RFID works on the same principle as microchipping your pets – information is stored on an RFID chip or ‘tag’ and when needed, that information can be extracted from the chip.
 This example is RFID working at a very basic level.

-Easitag provide solutions to industries that improve varied aspects of their business using RFID technologies.
+Easitag provides RFID Labels to industries that improve varied aspects of their business using RFID technologies.

 RFID tags can be used in a range of different ways when it comes to tracking goods through warehouses.
 RFID tags can be attached to almost any product making it easier to locate, identify and track products throughout the warehousing process.

 What is Radio-frequency identification?

 RFID is the wireless non-contact use of radio-frequency electromagnetic fields to transfer data.
 Typically in an RFID system or a ‘reader’ as they’re sometimes called, will communicate with a tag, which holds digital information in a microchip.
 An RFID system basically consists of three separate components –